 Fig. 10.
-This figure shows a meningioma patient who underwent a SSTR-targeting PET with Ga as diagnostic isotope.
-The scan was acquired on a Quadra system and measures the frequency of triplet events, i.e. the occurrences of two annihilation photos and a prompt gamma.
-Future work is currently conducted to decipher the positron lifetime by measuring the time interval that elapsed between the decay and the annihilation photons.
+Image of a meningioma patient who underwent somatostatin receptor (SSTR)-targeting PET using Ga as a diagnostic isotope.
+The scan was acquired on a Siemens Biograph Vision Quadra system and displays the frequency of triplet events, i.e., the occurrences of two annihilation photons and a prompt gamma.
+Future work is aimed at deciphering the positron lifetime by measuring the time interval between the decay and annihilation photons.

-With the advent of LAFOV clinical scanners, the possibility of imaging positron lifetime is rapidly approaching clinical viability.
-These scanners have the potential to revolutionize diagnostic imaging by their in the range of 20-fold higher sensitivity [Alberts2023].
-However, significant foundational work remains to be done.
-Key challenges include not only capturing the occurrence of triple coincidence events but also precisely measuring the time interval between prompt gamma emission and the end of positronium life.
+measuring the time interval between prompt gamma emission and the end of positronium life.
 Overcoming these technical hurdles is mandatory for the accurate imaging of positron lifetimes.
 The potential benefits of this technology for patient care are promising.
-For instance, the use of dedicated tumor hypoxia tracers, such as Fluoromisonidazole, highlights the need to utilize information in addition to molecular marker expression for treatment decisions [Xu2017].
+For instance, the use of dedicated tumor hypoxia tracers, such as Fluoromisonidazole, highlights the need to utilize information in addition to molecular marker expression for treatment decisions [164].
 By enabling more precise detection of hypoxic metastases, clinicians can better tailor therapies to individual patients, potentially leading to improved outcomes.
 Thus, the integration of positron lifetime imaging into clinical practice holds great promise for advancing patient care and improving clinical outcomes.